 When people feel supported, they build their confidence to make changes for themselves.
 When they realize they have this power to make changes, they help others do the same.
 For Ruth Dudding, this support network is what keeps the Athens community working toward a goal to be healthier and stronger.

-For our new Ask an Expert segment, Live Healthy Appalachia sat down with Ruth to talk about the importance of forging collaborations and building relationships.
-As a Certified Health Education Specialist at the Athens City County Health Department (ACCHD), Ruth has been known as an expert in teaching about healthy food and cooking.
+For our new Ask an Expert segment, Live Healthy Appalachia sat down with Dudding to talk about the importance of forging collaborations and building relationships.
+As a Certified Health Education Specialist at the Athens City County Health Department (ACCHD), Dudding has been known as an expert in teaching about healthy food and cooking.
 Her strengths, however, lie in her innate ability to connect people and provide support.
-Within the 17 years at ACCHD, Ruth has seen many exciting changes and with these changes, a cultural shift in the health mindset of the Athens community.
+Within the 17 years at ACCHD, she has seen many exciting changes and with these changes, a cultural shift in the health mindset of the Athens community.
 Her role as a CHIP facilitator has also given her insight into what people are concerned about and how this course has given them the tools toward a healthier lifestyle.

 LHA: After 17 years here at the Health Department and in Athens, what keeps you motivated to do what you love to do?